Team sports not only have a positive effect on the health of a child, but they’ll also make the child more sociable and confident.

-Ankle sprain is the most common injury in volleyball, accounting for 41% of all volleyball related injuries according to the British Journal of Sports Medicine.
+Ankle sprains are the most common injury in volleyball, accounting for 41 percent of all volleyball-related injuries, according to the British Journal of Sports Medicine.

-We are talking about a large load on the spine here.
-When the spine is put through intensive regular exercises, can provoke diseases, injuries and back pain in a young athlete.
+We’re talking about a large load on the spine here.
+When the spine is put through intensive regular exercises, this can provoke diseases, injuries and back pain in a young athlete.

-This problem is solved by following a few simple rules:
+This problem can be solved if you follow a few simple rules:

-- and occasionally go to the pool or have a massage.
+- Occasionally go to the pool or have a massage.

-The other “shortcomings” of volleyball are not different from other sports:
+The other “shortcomings” of volleyball aren’t different from those of other sports.

-the problem of combining between study and competition at the professional level and other difficulties which are familiar to every athlete.
+There’s the potential problem of combining study and competition at the professional level, and other difficulties that are familiar to every athlete.

-Like any active sport, volleyball has a number of medical contraindications.
-So, children can not play with:
+Like any active sport, volleyball is associated with a number of medical contraindications.
+Children can’t play when they’re suffering from:

-If the child has these or other diseases, it is necessary to undergo a medical examination by a doctor.
+If the child has these diseases or other diseases, it’s necessary that they undergo a medical examination by a doctor before playing.

-for example, if your child needs to improve his posture, develop joint mobility or train their eye muscles, a medical professional may recommend it.
+For example, if your child needs to improve their posture, develop their joint mobility or train their eye muscles, a medical professional may recommend it.

 How much does volleyball cost for children?

 Volleyball is quite a budget sport.
-The main item of expenditure is sportswear and outdoor activities.
-Balls and nets are provided by the section, in most cases, the classes are also free.
+The main item of expenditure is sportswear and outdoor clothing for outdoor play.
+Balls and nets are provided by the volleyball school, and in most cases, the classes are also free.

-You can also buy a complete volleyball set for the backyard for $80 – $100.
+You can also buy a complete volleyball set for the backyard for $80 to $100.

 b.
 Traveling fees and competitions